djangulo/britecore_application/README.md

 ## My approach<a name="approach"></a>

-I decided to use Django with Django Rest Framework, as it is an incredibly powerful tool for API creation.
+I decided to use Django with Django-REST-Framework, as it is an incredibly powerful tool for API creation.

 The tables were modeled rather straightforwardly (by Django standards), by creating a RiskType model, and a FieldType model, then relating the FieldType to the RiskType via a foreign key.
 They're arranged as follows: